Ahmad-Buqaileh/Cool-projects/Association Rule Learning/Apriori/README.md

 #### We will start by loading the dataset and inspecting its structure, including checking for data types and understanding the contents.

-#### We'll filter and sort the data to focus on relevant fields, such as Member_number and itemDescription, which represent customer transactions.
+#### We'll filter and sort the data to focus on relevant fields, such as *Member_number* and *itemDescription*, which represent customer transactions.

 #### We'll group the items purchased by each member into lists, making it easier to analyze patterns in their purchasing behavior.